Skip to content

 Rule Example Description

-Any "*" A rule that always matches, can be written as the last rule as the default rule
+Any "*" Always matching rule, can be written as the last rule as the default rule

-Origin Match "http://non.func.domain" Control for specific origin Origins
+Origin Match "http://non.func.domain" Control for specific origin Origin

 URL Match "http://non.func.domain/api/v1"